AI Agents Are Replacing Categories of SaaS. Subscription Stacks Are Worth Reviewing.

 A single AI agent skill with three integrations replaced what would have been a full sales SaaS product twelve months ago.
-Businesses still subscribing to software for workflows an agent could automate are overpaying for yesterday's solution.
+Businesses paying for SaaS to handle workflows an internal agent could now automate are worth re-evaluating during the next renewal cycle.

 In March 2026, a sales team replaced their entire pre-call research workflow with a single Claude skill and three MCP integrations: Google Calendar, Crustdata, and Slack.
 Before every sales call, the agent automatically pulls attendee profiles, company data, and booking context, then generates a full brief and posts it to Slack.
 The whole thing runs on a cron schedule.
 No dashboard.
 No seat licenses.
 No annual contract.
-Twelve months ago, this workflow would have been the core feature of a sales SaaS product with a $50K annual price tag.
+Twelve months ago, this kind of workflow was typically built into a paid sales SaaS product.
 Today it is a skill file, a few API keys, and an agent that runs in the background.

 This is not an isolated example.
 It is the pattern.
 Across industries, AI agents with access to the right integrations are collapsing entire software categories into lightweight workflows that cost a fraction of what the equivalent SaaS subscription charges.
 Businesses that recognize this shift early are cutting spend and moving faster.
-Those that do not are paying a legacy tax on software that an agent could replace in a week.
+Those that do not are paying for software that an agent could replace, often within weeks rather than months.

 The Enterprise Numbers Confirm the Shift